vasveena/amazon-emr-ttt-workshop/docs/day1/studio/exercise.md

 ![Studio - 9](images/studio-9.png)

 Click on the workspace and it will open a managed JupyterLab session.
-You can create a Jupyter notebook with any kernel.
+You may need to allow pop-up from this address in your browser to open the JupyterLab.
+Once opened, you can create a Jupyter notebook with any kernel.

 ### Explore EMR Studio Workspace Features